 Each app is completely different, despite having expected similarities for being collaboration apps.
 In determining the best app for you, consider what exactly it is you are looking for.

-- Nimbus Platform is the best option for third-party integrations, white label branding and offline access.
+- FuseBase is the best option for third-party integrations, white label branding and offline access.